James Tyrrell (writer)

 James Tyrrell (5 May 1642 - 17 June 1718) was an English author, Whig political philosopher, and historian.
+He was the grandson of James Ussher and a friend of John Locke.

 Life

 James Tyrrell was born in London, the eldest son of Sir Timothy Tyrrell and Elizabeth Tyrrell (née Ussher), the only daughter of Archbishop James Ussher.
 His younger sister Eleanor married the deist Charles Blount.
 He lived in Oakley, Buckinghamshire.
 He was married to Mary Hutchinson (1645-1687), daughter of Sir Michael Hutchinson of Fladbury, Worcestershire.
 They had at least three children, including James Tyrrell and Mary and another son.

 Educated at The Queen's College, Oxford (MA, 1663), he became a barrister in 1666 and a justice of the peace in Buckinghamshire.
 He was deprived of this office by James II for failing to support the Declaration of Indulgence.
 At the time of the Peace of Rijswijk (1697), he was persuaded back into public service by Thomas Herbert, 8th Earl of Pembroke (Lord Pembroke) to become Commissioner of the Privy Seal.

 Tyrrell was a friend and supporter of John Locke, who stayed at Tyrrell's home during a period when he was apparently working on his Two Treatises on Government.
 Tyrrell's thinking appears to have been influential in the development of Locke's, and for a time his writings were more influential than Locke's in the emergence of Whig thinking and policies.

 When Pierre Des Maizeaux set about compiling A Collection of Several Pieces of Mr. John Locke, a posthumous edition of lesser-known works and manuscripts, he recorded his conversations with Tyrrell who spoke at some length about his friend.
 The manuscript was discovered in 2021.

 He spent his later years in Shotover, near Oxford and began building Shotover Park there, where he died on 17 June 1718, though he is buried in the church in Oakley.

 According to a memorial to him, "He was a man of rare integrity, gravity, and wisdom: had never polished himself out of his sincerity: nor refined his behaviour to the prejudice of his virtue.
 He was a warm and zealous lover of his country, & of that system of religion and law which he well knew could only support it."